 The Company considers all highly liquid investments, purchased with a remaining maturity of three months or less, to be cash equivalents, including money market funds.
-Cash held on behalf of customers represents an asset arising from our payment processing services that is restricted for the purpose of satisfying obligations to remit funds to various merchants.
+Cash held on behalf of customers represents an

-The Company maintained bank balances that, at times, exceeded the federally insured limit during the years ended December 31, 2022 and 2021.
+The Company maintained bank balances that, at times, exceeded the federally insured limit during the years ended December 31, 2023 and 2022.
 The Company has not experienced losses relating to these deposits and management does not believe that the Company is exposed to any significant credit risk with respect to these amounts.

-Cash, cash equivalents, and cash held on behalf of customers consist of the following:
+Cash and cash equivalents and cash held on behalf of customers consist of the following:

-(in thousands) Dece mber 31, 2022 December 31, 2021

-Cash and cash equivalents

-Cash \$ 18,856 \$ 69,249

-Money market funds 51,472 119,170

-Cash held on behalf of customers 7,205 0

-Total cash, cash equivalents, and cash held on behalf of customers \$ 77,533 \$ 188,419
+(in thousands) Dece ember 31, 2023 D ecember 31, 2022 Cash and cash equivalents Cash \$ 37,329 \$ 18,856 Money market funds 40 51,472 Cash held on behalf of customers 10,170 7,205 Total cash, cash equivalents, and cash held on behalf of customers \$ 47,539 \$ 77,533